How Much Does it Cost to Run Energy-efficient Electric Heaters Wall Mounted?

 • Tube heater: £0.7

 Moreover, newer models of thermostatic energy-efficient electric heaters wall mounted use less electricity compared to their counterparts.
-They come in sizes ranging from 1 to 4 feet each with varying power ratings.
+They come in sizes ranging from 1 to 4 feet long each with varying power ratings.
 Here is an overview of how much it will cost to run them:

 Electric wall heater size Power Monthly Cost: